Beauty Cleanse Cheat Sheet

 These ingredients (including DEA/TEA/MEA/ETA) may be contaminated with chemicals like Nitrosamines, that are potential carcinogenic substances i-e linked to cancer.

-Typically used for skin lightening reasons, it inhibits melanin synthesis, causes skin irritation, and may cause discoloration of the skin.
+Typically used for skin lightening reasons and heavily marketed towards women of color.
+Usually found in skin lighteners, facial and skin cleansers, facial moisturizers, hair conditioners or finger nail coating products.
+It inhibits melanin synthesis, causes skin irritation, and may cause discoloration of the skin.
 Hydroquinone is a metabolite of the carcinogen Benzene.

 We suggest to always choose 100% plant-based alternatives for skin brightening properties.
-Our formulations only contain nourishing plant-based alternatives, such as Broccoli Seed Oil (for its extremely high Vitamin C Content), Rosehip Oil (Vitamin-rich remedy for blemishes and UV damage), Carrot Seed Oil (Rich in Beta-carotene, Natural alternative to Retinol and Potent Antioxidant), Microalgae Plankton (Improve Signs of Premature Aging and promote Skin Radiance), etc.
+Our formulations only contain nourishing plant-based alternatives, such as Broccoli Seed Oil (for its extremely high Vitamin C Content), Rosehip Oil (Vitamin-rich remedy for blemishes and UV damage), Carrot Seed Oil (Rich in Beta-carotene, Natural alternative to Retinol and Potent Antioxidant), Microalgae Plankton (Neuroscience-backed Ingredient that Improves Signs of Premature Aging and Promote Skin Radiance), Cranberry Seed Oil (packed with potent antioxidants that help prevent free radical damage), Bisabolol (soothing and calming ingredient derived from Candeia Tree) etc.

 Ethoxylated Ingredients / SLS